DamianMullins/netcore-vue/readme.md

 This application has been tested with [Node.JS version 8.11.3](https://nodejs.org/en/download/releases/), and [.Net Core 2.1](https://www.microsoft.com/net/download/dotnet-core/2.1).

-## Install
+## Running the website

-1. Install dependencies with `yarn install` or `npm install`.
+- Install dependencies with `yarn install` or `npm install`.

-1. Compile required bundle with `yarn build`.

-1. Compile and run the .Net Core application with `dotnet build && dotnet run`.
+### Local Development

+To run the website in development mode run `yarn dev`.

+When running the website this will output warnings and display error messages from Vue.js as well as allow the use of [the Vue.js devtools](https://github.com/vuejs/vue-devtools).

+### Production Build

+To run the website in production mode run `yarn prod`.

+This will build the required assets and the run the website in production mode.
+No warnings or error messages will be displayed, and [the Vue.js devtools](https://github.com/vuejs/vue-devtools) will be disabled.

 ## Unit tests